 2 February 1423: The marriage takes place in London between King James I of Scotland and Lady Joan Beaufort, a close relative of King Henry VI of England.

-2 February 1645: Montrose makes a forced march south and surprises the Campbells at Inverlochy Castle early on the Sunday morning.
+2 February 1645: The 1st Marquess of Montrose makes a forced march south and surprises the Campbells at Inverlochy Castle.
 Though outnumbered Montrose soundly defeats the Covenanters, killing 1,500 for the loss of far fewer men.
-Over the following weeks, Montrose takes Aberdeen (again), Brechin and Dundee.

 2 February 1987: The death in Munich of thriller and adventure novel writer, Alistair MacLean.